Turkey and Somalia

 All this has naturally made Turkey rather popular in Somalia, Turkish President Erdogan has emphasised the two countries shared Muslim heritage, and the start of 2018 saw a new trade deal signed, which it is hoped will boost trade between the nations to the value of USD 200 million by 2020.

-More cynical observers would argue that the Turkish government is interested in helping to boost its own image and international profile and its commercial forays have landed it effective control of the seaport and airport in Mogadishu, two highly strategic assets.
+More cynical observers would argue that the Turkish government is interested in helping to boost its own image and international profile.
+Turkey’s commercial forays have landed it effective control of the seaport and airport in Mogadishu, two highly strategic assets.
 Whatever the reasons Turkey is well embedded in the country and that brings risk.
-Of course placing money in Somalia was a huge risk in the first place, but the presence of a military base is a strong indication of mission creep.
-Turkey could get further drawn into the fight against al-Shaabab not move to be done lightly.
+Of course placing money in Somalia was a huge gamble in the first place, but the presence of a military base is a strong indication of mission creep.
+Getting drawn into a battle with al-Shaabab, is not something which should be done lightly.

-Turkish engagement with Somalia will hopefully encourage other early adopters to back the country which despite improvements remains fragile and its comparative success see Turkey invest in other African countries.
+Turkish engagement with Somalia will hopefully encourage other early adopters to back the country.
+Somalia remains fragile despite improvments and its comparative success see Turkey invest in other African countries.
 Indeed the Turkish government has been busy building diplomatic bridges and commercial ties with African countries such as Sudan, Kenya and many others across the continent.